How to Buy Bitcoin with Cash – The Complete Guide

 When you go to the BTM, remember to also take your Bitcoin wallet or address!
 Also, just like when using a regular ATM, be on the lookout for suspicious characters who are lying in wait.

-Both LocalBitcoins and Paxful, another peer-to-peer trading site, offer cash deposits as a payment option.
+Both LocalBitcoins and Paxful, offer cash deposits as a payment option.

 With this method, the seller provides their bank details.
 You then visit the relevant bank, and fill in a deposit form.
 Sellers may specify a particular bank.
 You then make a cash deposit to the seller’s account via the bank teller.